KLab-UT/MiCFiG/README.md

 # whiptail_nmt_variation
-Scripts used to examine the amount of genetic variation in nuclear-encoded mitochondrial-targetting (NMT) genes between sexual species of whiptail lizards (genus Aspidoscelis) using whole-genome sequencing data.
+Python and bash scripts used to examine the amount of genetic variation in nuclear-encoded mitochondrial-targetting (NMT) genes between sexual species of whiptail lizards (genus Aspidoscelis) using whole-genome sequencing data.

 # Contents